 - 8. Pursuant to K.S.A.
-66-117, a public utility over which the Commission has jurisdiction cannot make effective any changed rate, joint rate, toll, charge or classification or schedule of charges, or any rule or regulation or practice pertaining to the service of a public utility except by filing with the Commission.13 The Commission may suspend the effective date of the application or order while it conducts its investigation of the utility's proposal.14 - 9.
-The Commission finds that utilization of the FERC indexing methodology in this instance is an appropriate means to calculate Jayhawk's base rates.
+66-117, a public utility over which the Commission has jurisdiction cannot make effective any changed rate, joint rate, toll, charge or classification or schedule of charges, or any rule or regulation or practice pertaining to the service of a public utility except by filing with the Commission.
+12 The Commission may suspend the effective date of the application or order while it conducts its investigation of the utility's proposal.13 - 9.
+The Commission finds that utilization of the FERC indexing methodology in this instance is an appropriate means to calculate Kaw's base rates.
 The Commission finds that its practice of pattern regulation of intrastate oil and liquids pipeline rates and tariffs from federally authorized rates for interstate service is prudent.
 However, the Commission reserves the right to subject such filings to further investigations as necessary and proper upon the receipt of complaints or protests from third parties, or upon the recommendation from Staff. - 10.
 The Commission concurs with Staff's Report and Recommendation as well as its findings.
-Specifically, the Commission finds that approval of Jayhawk's Application will result in just and reasonable rates and sufficient and efficient service.
+Specifically, the Commission finds that approval of Kaw's Application will result in just and reasonable rates and sufficient and efficient service. - 11.
+Upon review of the record as a whole, the Commission concludes Staff's findings and recommendation are reasonable and therefore adopts the same.
+Kaw's request for Commission approval of tariff revisions is granted.